Default User Roles¶

 - Restart Kolibri, and the new channels should now be available.

 Beware that the restart might take longer after these steps, as Kolibri needs to map all the new content in the database.

 On Linux and OSX you will need to enable the Show hidden folders option in order to view the

 Public channels on Kolibri Studio are periodically updated from their original sources.
 Private and unlisted channels that you have on your local Kolibri device may also have changed since you first imported them.
 You can update your local channels from Kolibri Studio from online sources, from another updated device in your local network or from an external drive where the latest version of the channels has been previously exported.

-Don’t update channels used to make lessons and quizzes while those are still active and visible to learners.
-The structure and location of some resources inside the channel may have changed in the updated version, which can render them unavailable and create loading issues.
-It is recommended to schedule and perform channel updates only during periods when learners are not actively working on lessons and quizzes.
+Use caution when updating channels that have been used to make currently-active lessons and quizzes.
+The structure and location of some resources inside the channel may have changed in the updated version, which can cause lessons and quizzes to not load correctly.